Vintage Pyrex “Made In USA” orange mixing bowl:

-Please share and browse the photo library of this site (click on the #XRFTesting tag in the tag-list at the top of the post) to see items I have personally tested that have tested both positive and negative for lead.
+Please share and browse the photo library of this site (click on the #XRFTesting tag in the tag list at the top of the post) to see items I have personally tested that resulted in both positives and negatives for Lead.

-To learn more about XRF Testing & the potential implications of lead in cookware click HERE and HERE.
+To learn more about XRF testing and the potential implications of Lead in cookware, click HERE and HERE.

 For some unleaded mixing bowl options, click here!